This is NOT a recent photograph!

 If you want to know more about Cae'r Saeson just click on this link.

-Note For Early Retired Civil Servants - this may now be out of date!
+Note For Early Retired Civil Servants - which must now be out of date -

 Follow this link to my tax hint page!

-BORING TECHNICAL DETAILS For IT types, I use Orpheus Internet's Broadband ISP service and the Netfetch communications package with Jonathon Duddington's Pluto News/Mail Reader. on an Acorn RiscPC 700 upgraded to the ARM Strongarm microprocessor with the RISC OS Adjust 4.39 gui operating system.
+BORING TECHNICAL DETAILS For IT types, I use Orpheus Internet's Broadband ISP service and the Netfetch communications package with Jonathon Duddington's Pluto News/Mail Reader on an Acorn RiscPC 700 upgraded to the ARM Strongarm microprocessor with the RISC OS Adjust 4.39 gui operating system.
 For those who cherish the history of computing in Britain, this means that I'm using a UK ISP and running a UK designed comms and news/mail packages on a UK designed and manufactured computer, with a UK designed microprocessor chip which, in ordinary use, needs neither Microsoft DOS nor Windows of any sort - and gee, it feels so good!
-Actually it does have Windows and a 586 processor too on a plug in card so that I can run PC apps in a RISC OS Window from time to time.
-More realistically, my RiscPC is now networked to a PC running Windows XP which for all its faults offers considerably better Web browsing than anything available on theold Acorn platform - though I at least avoid the pitfalls of Microsoft products by using the Mozilla Firefox Browser and the OpenOffice suite of software.
+More realistically, my RiscPC is now networked to a PC running Windows 7 which for all its faults offers considerably better Web browsing than anything available on the old Acorn platform - though I at least avoid the pitfalls of Microsoft products by using the Mozilla Firefox Browser and the LibreOffice suite of software.